-No. Error Log Code Error Message Located at upper left of screen Error Message Tag Tag Error Code Value System Screen Info > Error Cause Action 1 1 RTE-121 Action Overflows SYS ERR ERRORCODE 2121 MM/DD/YY HH/MM/SS Error Code RTE-121 The number of actions executed in the event exceeded the maximum number.
-SD Eje ction 1 RTE-130 SD1 has been removed from the panel and the panel has stopped.
-To restart the panel, insert the SD1 card and press Reboot.
-SYS ERR ERRORCODE 2130 MM/DD/YY HH/MM/SS Error Code RTE-130 The project is on SD1 and the SD1 was removed.
-2 RTE-131 The panel has detected a Project file in SD1 and in the Panel Built-in-Flash.
+No. Error Log Code Error Message Located at upper left of screen Error Message Tag Tag Error Code Value System Screen Info > Error Cause Action 1 RTE-121 Action Overflows SYS ERR ERRORCODE 2121 MM/DD/YY HH/MM/SS Error Code RTE-121 The number of actions executed in the event exceeded the maximum number.
+SRAM I Error 1 RTE-500 SRAM Check Sum Error SYS ERR ERRORCODE 2500 MM/DD/YY HH/MM/SS Error Code RTE-500 Memory in panel has been corrupted by power loss, etc. Try cycling power to the panel and re-transfer the project to the panel in sequential steps to attempt to resolve the error.
+SD Ejec ction 1 RTE-130 SD1 has been removed from the HMI and the HMI has stopped.
+To restart the HMI, insert the SD1 card and press Reboot.
+SYS ERR ERRORCODE 2121 2 RTE-131 The panel has detected a project file in SD1 and in the HMI built-in Flash.
 Only one location can contain a project.
-See Help File topic Project Storage/Boot Location SYS ERR ERRORCODE 2131 MM/DD/YY HH/MM/SS Error Code RTE-130 SRAM Error 1 RTE-141 Data is incorrect SYS ERR ERRORCODE 2141 MM/DD/YY HH/MM/SS Error Code RTE-141 Internal battery is depleted when power is off for more than 30 days.
-SRAM Error 1 RTE-500 SRAM Checksum Error SYS ERR ERRORCODE 2500 MM/DD/YY HH/MM/SS Error Code RTE-500 Memory in Panel has been Corrupted by Power Loss, etc. Try cycling power to the panel and re-transfer the project to the panel, in sequential steps to attempt to resolve the error.
+See Help File topic Project Storage / Boot Location.
+SYS ERR ERRORCODE 2131